 Jenna: YOU the one who cool should be!

 - "Top front?
 Good lord, Lemon, that's your worst quadrant."

 - That whole episode with Liz pretending to be a crazy homeless woman and her superhero-style rooftop confrontation with Jack.

 Jack: There's a war going on and soon you'll have to pick a side.
 I've always wanted to say that and I can't believe I wasted it on you.

-In Hogcock!, Jenna travels to Los Angeles to get back to film acting.
+- In Hogcock!, Jenna travels to Los Angeles to get back to film acting.
 However, stepping off the airplane, every single woman is a young, hot, buxom model, mostly blonde.
-When a porter asks her if she needs a wheelchair, Jenna says, low-voiced, "Shut it down", wheels around and gets back on the airplane.
+When a porter asks her if she needs a wheelchair, Jenna says, low-voiced, "Shut it down", wheels around, hands the dog she was carrying off to someone else and gets back on the airplane.